Joints 7 DOF

 State Machine Execution

-A simple state machine sequences the full pick and place task.
-Reach, grasp, lift, move, place, retreat.
+A simple state machine runs the full pick and place task in order: reach, grasp, lift, move, place, retreat.
 Each transition calls the planner and IK controller with a new target pose.
-Failure detection at every step.
+I check for failure at every step.

 ROS 2 Franka Interface